 To identify young people we work closely with our partners, including schools and Music Education Hubs to find the young people who could benefit most from our help.
 Many are living in challenging circumstances, which makes effective communication with them, their families and their schools even more critical.
 We're currently working in partnership with 10 Hubs and will be increasing this to 15 over the next 12 months.
 With Youth Music’s help we’ll be supporting upwards of 500 young people across England by 2021.

 Described as ‘overwhelmingly successful’ by music education expert Richard Hallam, in his external evaluation of the programme’s impact (January 2013), Furthering Talent has received significant support from Youth Music over a number of years.
-We have recently been invited by Youth Music to join the Alliance for a Musically Inclusive England.
+We are a founding member of the Alliance for a Musically Inclusive England.
 The work has been made possible by funding from the National Lottery via Arts Council England.

 “We’re very proud to be one of only 2 national charities in the 13-strong Alliance.
 This is a major endorsement of the work of AYM.
 As a member of the Alliance we will receive significant funding from Youth Music over the next four years for our Furthering Talent programme, which will enable us to support and progress the instrumental playing and musical development of many more young people from low-income backgrounds, helping them overcome their personal and cultural challenges, working with parents/carers, music leaders and Hubs to change the way musical progression is supported across England.”

 “Some people aren’t lucky and don’t get the chance to learn a new talent or get better at music.
 I […]Read More

 Meet Delta (10) from Brighton.
 She plays guitar and was one of the 60 Furthering Talent students who wrote the […]Read More